-As of September 2017, Lisa-Junior International School will move one step higher on the IB continuum of international education by offering another challenging programme, the IB Middle Years Programme (MYP) in addition to the one that it is currently offering, the IB Primary Years Programme (PYP).
+As of September 2017, Anton Bruckner International School will move one step higher on the IB continuum of international education by offering another challenging programme, the IB Middle Years Programme (MYP) in addition to the one that it is currently offering, the IB Primary Years Programme (PYP).
 The introduction of the MYP will help our school to bridge the gap between PYP and DP.

 What is the IB Middle Years Programme?